Compare any two graphics cards:

 OpenGL Version OpenGL 4.3 OpenGL 4.1

-Memory Bandwidth: Memory bandwidth is the max amount of information (in units of MB per second) that can be moved past the external memory interface within a second.
-It's worked out by multiplying the bus width by its memory speed.
-In the case of DDR memory, it should be multiplied by 2 once again.
-If DDR5, multiply by 4 instead.
-The higher the bandwidth is, the better the card will be in general.
-It especially helps with anti-aliasing, High Dynamic Range and high resolutions.
+Memory Bandwidth: Bandwidth is the maximum amount of information (in units of MB per second) that can be transferred across the external memory interface within a second.
+It is worked out by multiplying the bus width by its memory speed.
+In the case of DDR type RAM, it should be multiplied by 2 again.
+If DDR5, multiply by ANOTHER 2x.
+The higher the card's memory bandwidth, the faster the card will be in general.
+It especially helps with anti-aliasing, HDR and higher screen resolutions.

-Texel Rate: Texel rate is the maximum texture map elements (texels) that are applied in one second.
-This number is calculated by multiplying the total texture units of the card by the core clock speed of the chip.
-The higher this number, the better the video card will be at texture filtering (anisotropic filtering - AF).
-It is measured in millions of texels applied per second.
+Texel Rate: Texel rate is the maximum amount of texture map elements (texels) that can be processed per second.
+This is calculated by multiplying the total texture units by the core speed of the chip.
+The better this number, the better the video card will be at texture filtering (anisotropic filtering - AF).
+It is measured in millions of texels per second.

-Pixel Rate: Pixel rate is the maximum amount of pixels that the graphics chip can possibly record to the local memory in one second - measured in millions of pixels per second.
-Pixel rate is worked out by multiplying the number of Raster Operations Pipelines by the the core speed of the card.
-ROPs (Raster Operations Pipelines - also called Render Output Units) are responsible for drawing the pixels (image) on the screen.
-The actual pixel fill rate also depends on lots of other factors, most notably the memory bandwidth of the card - the lower the bandwidth is, the lower the potential to reach the max fill rate.
+Pixel Rate: Pixel rate is the maximum number of pixels that the graphics chip could possibly write to the local memory in one second - measured in millions of pixels per second.
+The number is worked out by multiplying the number of colour ROPs by the the core speed of the card.
+ROPs (Raster Operations Pipelines - aka Render Output Units) are responsible for outputting the pixels (image) to the screen.
+The actual pixel output rate also depends on many other factors, most notably the memory bandwidth - the lower the bandwidth is, the lower the ability to get to the maximum fill rate.

 Display Prices